-Have You Suffered Essure Organ Damage, Device Migration, or Other Adverse Events?
+Have You Suffered Organ Damage, Device Migration, or Other Adverse Events After Being Implanted with Essure?

 Women who no longer want to have children may be searching for a permanent form of birth control.
 Having your tubes tied can seem a bit drastic and even frightening for some.
 Essure is a form of permanent birth control that seems safer and allows women to be free from the worry of pregnancy.